-On 25 March 2019 the community of Brothers stood at 41 (43 in 2018), including 4 Brothers (6 in 2018) who resided in the Infirmary.
-In addition, there are five permanent external residents in the Infirmary.
-During the year four Brothers died.
+On 25 March 2020 the number of Brothers stood at 44 (43 in 2019), including 4 Brothers (6 in 2019) in the Infirmary.
+In addition, there were five permanent external residents in the Infirmary.
+During the year one Brother died, one moved to Australia and three new Brothers joined.

-Actions taken to recruit more Brothers include promotion to Islington Head of Housing, London housing associations, benevolent societies and via the website and social media, as well as distribution of 750 promotional flyers to local GPs, libraries, supermarkets and community centres.
+Actions taken to recruit more Brothers include promotion to Islington Housing, London housing associations, benevolent societies and via the website and social media, as well as distribution of promotional flyers to local GPs, libraries, supermarkets and community centres.